Automatic Ontologies

 • Human in the loop validation through natural language editing

-Backed by published research, production deployments at design partner enterprises, and a runtime engine evaluated under SOC 2 Type II, GDPR, and CCPA controls.
+Backed by published research, production deployments at design partner enterprises, and a runtime engine designed for SOC 2, GDPR, and CCPA control environments.

 Where Decision Ontologies pay back, in weeks.

-Every use case below is structured around a single question: where do agents make consequential decisions today, and how does an automatic Decision Ontology make them provably correct, faster than manual modeling could?
+Every use case below is structured around a single question: where do agents make consequential decisions today, and how does an automatic Decision Ontology make the action boundary explicit and reviewable faster than manual modeling could?

 Customer Support

-• Typical scope: Tier 1 support automation, refund pre approval, churn prevention offers.
+• Typical scope: Tier 1 support automation, case closure, entitlement changes, and escalations.

-• Compliance signal: every decision traceable to the policy clause that authorized it.
+• Trace signal: each preview links to the policy clause that supports it.

 Credit and Financial Decisioning